drazzam/azzam-agent/README.md

-# OA Coder
+# OA Coder (Gemini Version)

-OA Coder is an Electron application that captures screenshots and leverages the OpenAI API to analyze them.
+OA Coder is an Electron application that captures screenshots and leverages the Gemini API to analyze them.
 It can solve questions, generate code, or provide detailed answers based on screenshots.
 The app supports both single screenshot processing and multi-page mode for capturing multiple images before analysis.

 ## Features

 - **Screenshot Capture:** Use global keyboard shortcuts to capture the screen.
-- **OpenAI Integration:** Send captured screenshots to OpenAI's chat API for automated analysis.
+- **Gemini AI Integration:** Send captured screenshots to Google's Gemini API for automated analysis.
 - **Multi-Page Mode:** Combine multiple screenshots for questions spanning several pages.
 - **Customizable UI:** Transparent, always-on-top window with an instruction banner and markdown-rendered responses.
 - **Global Shortcuts:** Easily control the application using keyboard shortcuts.